Free Consultation

 Abuse is intolerable and immediately reported.

-Abuse is abhorrent and in direct conflict with ANASAZI’s nurturing approach.
-As required by law, ANASAZI immediately reports all claims of abuse to authorities and licensing/accreditation agencies.
+Abuse is abhorrent and in direct conflict with Anasazi’s nurturing approach.
+As required by law, Anasazi immediately reports all claims of abuse to authorities and licensing/accreditation agencies.
 We take great care to prevent abuse within our program, with strict policies and 24/7 supervision, by ensuring no one is ever alone with anyone else.

-Because ANASAZI’s approach requires staff to put the needs of others before their own, we choose only the best—with kind hearts, DPS-certified clean records, and a willingness to live according to high standards.
-This has helped ANASAZI prevent unsafe interactions and maintain an abuse-free environment, as interested parties may review in public licensing reports.
+Because Anasazi’s approach requires staff to put the needs of others before their own, we choose only the best—with kind hearts, DPS-certified clean records, and a willingness to live according to high standards.
+This has helped Anasazi prevent unsafe interactions and maintain an abuse-free environment, as interested parties may review in public licensing reports.

-Safety is paramount, with no deaths or major injuries during ANASAZI's 36 years of operation.
+Safety is paramount, with no deaths or major injuries during Anasazi's 36 years of operation.

 • Groups are limited to nine participants, plus three staff.
 (The average is six participants, three staff.)